tonyChanDev/tonyLeisureCentreBookingSystem/README.md

 ![image](https://github.com/user-attachments/assets/1ad0af1f-b891-4c97-a6c3-055a2c04269b)

-<p>If the admin did not create the sections on the date serched, an error meassage will be response.</p>
+<p>If the admin did not create the sections on the date searched, an error meassage will be response.</p>

 ![getSectionWithoutOnThatDate](https://github.com/user-attachments/assets/69e78d59-547f-4359-918b-ac7c18abd7c8)

 <h2>Admin and Member APIs</h2>
-<p>The reponsibility of admin is to create the sections to book and cancel it if necessary.
-After cancelling the sections, a notification will be created automatically to notice the member who book the cancelled sections. </p>
+<p>The reponsibility of admin is creating the sections to book and cancelling them if necessary.
+After cancelling the sections, a notification will be created automatically to notice the member who booked the cancelled sections. </p>
-<p>On the other hand, member can access the member APIs to register the sections and get the notification.</p>
+<p>On the other hand, user with MEMBER role can access the member APIs to register the sections and get the notifications.</p>
-<p>Only the user with ADMIN role can access Admin APIs. </p>
+<p>The public is not allow to access the admin and member APIs.
+Only the user with ADMIN role can access Admin APIs. </p>

 ![image](https://github.com/user-attachments/assets/73a2f405-34a8-4aa7-a9f8-a04bc3bf2825)